LTDuckie/sketch2scene/README.md

 It is suggested that you must build a virtual env for **flowty-realtime-lcm-canvas** with gradio version 3.44.1.
 Please run **Stable Diffusion WebUI** with port 7862 and **flowty-realtime-lcm-canvas** with 7860.
 Conda is needed for this project.
+It would be better if your input sketch image has nearly equivelant width and height.

 ## Launch:
 ### Automatically